National Museum of History: History

 A "National Museum of Historical Artifacts and Fine Arts" was established in a Japanese style building near the Taipei Botanical Garden in 1955.
 It was renamed "National Museum of History" in 1956 and the building was renovated in a five-floor traditional Chinese Ming and Qing palace style, with four floors for exhibition and staff offices, and one floor for storage.
 Despite its limited space, the NMH is renowned for its international exhibitions, and proactive and innovative museum development and educational programs.
 Various conversions of the building have been carried out over the years to adapt it as a modern space fit for the newest exhibition facilities and requirements.

 The NMH's collection originally comprised the artifacts of the Henan Museum that were relocated to Taiwan in 1949, and of relics recovered from the Japanese after the Sino-Japanese War.
 It was named the National Museum of History in 1949 and the Chinese calligraphy title inscription was completed by famous scholar Yu Youren.
 The collection included bronzes unearthed in Xinzheng, Hui and Anyang (in Henan Province), Pre-Qin pottery unearthed in Luoyang, Han green-glazed pottery, dancer and musician figurines of the Six Dynasties, Tang tri-colored pottery, and more.
-The arrival of allocated artifacts and donations from private collectors gradually enriched the Museum's collection and enlarged its archives.
+The arrival of allocated artifacts and donations from private collectors gradually enriched the museum's collection and enlarged its archives.

-In July 2018 the museum was closed for renovations and is planned to reopen at the end of 2021.
+In July 2018 the museum was closed for renovations and reopened on 21 February 2024.